 I have had the same experience as an organizational consultant.
 When I have been asked to advise a president or CEO on how to achieve ‘Best in Class’ status, I have been more than happy to answer the question and explain the steps involved.
 It is very rewarding to see a company make a commitment to benchmarking and then reap the benefits as their scores steadily improve.
 However, just as it is with my students, sometimes commitment is lacking.
 Perhaps the company does one benchmarking study, but does not continue with the process.
 In some cases a decision is made to conduct benchmarking research, but the decision is never followed up with action.
 In either case, the lack of commitment results in stagnation or worse, decline.

 Once a commitment to benchmarking has been made, the next step is to make key decisions regarding the research process.
 For example, are you going to examine your employees, your customers, or both?
 My recommendation is to survey both employees and customers.
 When striving for ‘Best in Class’ status, only surveying one or the other is like trying to perform surgery with one eye closed.
 There is too much critical information that you are just not seeing.
 Decisions must also be made regarding survey content.
-If you are going to survey employees, do you want to measure their satisfaction, perceptions about corporate communications, goals, or…?
+If you are going to survey employees, do you want to measure their satisfaction, engagement, perceptions about corporate communications, goals, or…?
 As far as survey design goes, I recommend hiring a firm that has already done their homework and designed standardized surveys.
 Using organizational research, reputable firms have already identified the key topics and issues critical to business success.
 Such firms can provide you with a variety of topics to choose from to customize your survey and meet your needs.
 In addition, the bugs have already been worked out of the questions.
 Utilizing their standardized surveys saves you time and effort.
 Why reinvent the wheel?

 The next step is deploying your survey.
 If you have hired a firm for the survey design process, it makes sense to utilize their services for deployment.
 Cutting-edge firms will have the tools needed to deploy your survey quickly and in a cost-effective manner.
 Once the data is collected, the firm should also have statisticians on staff (preferably with training at the doctoral level) to analyze your data and identify the key drivers of employee and customer behavior.
 Naturally, part of the analysis process with benchmarking is comparing your results to those of other companies in your industry.
 Only by doing so can you derive meaningful results from your data and gauge where you stand in relation to your competition.

 Numerous authors have written about how to obtain benchmarking data on your competitors.
 I say, “Why waste your time and money?
 It’s already been done.”
 There are a few firms out there who have already established databases based on research in numerous industries.
 It is going to be a lot less expensive to go with a firm that has such a database available so that your data can be quickly and inexpensively compared to other companies in your SIC or NAICS code(s).
-I do not recommend hiring a firm that does not have at least 1 billion opinions in their database in order to ensure they will have adequate data in your industry for statistically sound comparisons.
+I do not recommend hiring a firm that does not have at least 1 billion opinions in their database to ensure they will have adequate data in your industry for statistically sound comparisons.
 Once you have obtained the results of your survey, including your percentile rankings for benchmarking, you will have your ‘study guide’ so to speak, for success.
 The results will illuminate the key drivers of your business.
 At this point you once again must take action.
 A team should be assembled to:

 - brainstorm on ideas for improving perceptions of these key drivers;